-Counter sinking your wood screws is preferred for best holding ability of the wood screw as well is preferred from and appearance perspective.
+Countersinking your wood screws is preferred for the best holding ability of the wood screw as well is preferred from an appearance perspective.
 Below I wanted to include a good reference for your to consider when using the wood screw sizes along with the countersink size appropriate for each wood screw size.

 |Screw Size||Countersink Size|

 How do you determine the wood screw length for your wood projects?
 There is no real science to determine this for you.
 However, you can take a common-sense look to help you determine.
 A general rule is the wood screw needs to go through the thinner piece and then thread into the thicker piece of material.

 Using this general rule you would want to have 2/3’s of the wood screw in the thicker piece of wood material.
 Also, as the material you are initially placing the wood screw into thickens, you may want to only have 1/2 of the thickness of the wood screw in the bottom material.

 Wood screws are the secret to woodworking project success.
 Choosing the appropriate wood screw will save you time, effort, and frustration.
 The most common choice of most woodworkers is the #8 screw at 1 1/4 long and will serve you well.
 Have plenty of them in your wood shop and you will never go wrong.